8 Green Energy Leaders in Texas

 We’re proud of all the work this Freedom Solar client has done to help the environment.
 It’s no wonder the company is one of the City of Austin’s Platinum-Level Green Business Leaders!

 Learn more about Whole Foods’ green initiatives.

 Goodwill of Central Texas

 With its extensive donation center network, Goodwill does more than almost any other U.S. organization to keep materials out of landfills.
 However, the Central Texas division of Goodwill deserves a special shoutout for its green energy use.

 In 2014, Goodwill partnered with Meridian Solar to install a combined 2,132 solar panels on its Goodwill Resource Center and Goodwill Community Center in Austin.
 That’s just one of the great things this organization does for local communities.

 Learn more about Goodwill Central Texas’s solar installation.

-Austin was abuzz at the end of last year when the tech giant Apple announced it would be building a new campus there.
-Green energy advocates expressed their enthusiasm too; Apple is known as an especially green company.
-In fact, in 2018, it was able to achieve 100 percent renewable energy in its offices, retail centers, and other facilities.
-Apple’s newest campus will follow that path, using 100 percent clean energy and adding to the company’s 626 megawatts of generation capacity throughout its renewable energy projects.
+Austin was abuzz at the end of last year when tech giant Apple announced it would build a new campus there.
+Green energy advocates expressed their enthusiasm, too — Apple is well-known as an especially green company.
+In fact, it achieved 100% alternative energy in its offices, retail centers and other facilities in 2018.

 Check out all of Apple’s environmental work on its website.